Dalfsen train crash: Accident

 At 08:50 CET (07:50 UTC), a passenger train collided with an elevated work platform at Dalfsen, Overijssel, Netherlands.
-It is reported that the crane from company Van den Brink in Barneveld, was slowly crossing the line when it was hit by the train.
-It had waited at the crossing while one train passed, but then started to cross and was hit by a second train.
+The crane, from company Van den Brink in Barneveld, was being driven slowly across the single-track line when it was hit by the train.
+Its driver had waited at the crossing while a westbound train passed, but then started to cross and was hit by an eastbound train.
 The train involved was a Spurt GTW 2/8 train, travelling from Zwolle to Coevorden.
 All four vehicles were derailed.
-One person was killed; the driver of the train.
-There were fifteen passengers on board the train.
-Six of the survivors were injured, one person sustaining serious injuries.
+At the time of the crash, the train had fifteen passengers on board.
+One person, the driver of the train, was killed.
+Six were injured, with one person sustaining serious injuries.

 Two of the injured were taken to hospital in Zwolle.
 They were the train's conductor and a female passenger.
 The other four were treated at the scene.
 Twelve ambulances were sent to the scene.
 An air ambulance from the University Medical Center Groningen attended.

 The Grove MZ 90 CR elevated work platform weighed 20 tonnes.
 Equipped with caterpillar tracks, it had a top speed of approximately 1 km/h.
 The platform had been parked on the south side of the railway line, and was to be driven to a point north of the railway where it was to be loaded onto a lorry.
 The operator waited until a train had passed before he started to cross, believing he had sufficient time to do so.
 Unknown to the operator, the next train was due in six minutes; the operator assumed he had approximately ten minutes.
 Unlike those in the United Kingdom, level crossings in the Netherlands provide no guidance for operators of large and/or slow vehicles, nor was a telephone link to a signalman provided.
 Thus the platform operator had no way of ascertaining that it was safe to cross.